Parameters

 $lte

-Matches values that are less than or equal to a specified value
+Matches values less than or equal to a specified value.

 $ne

-Matches all values that are not equal to a specified value
+Matches values that are not equal to a specified value.

 $in